dunknicoll/tabber/README.md

 1) Link your href to the id of the tab, like you would an on page anchor.

-2) Call the script passing the selector of your a links: new ADTabber( '#tabs a' )
+2) Call the script passing the selector for the container of your a links: new ADTabber( 'tabs' )

-3) dont forget to include jquery.
+3) dont forget to include mootools.